pulumi/docs/content/docs/get-started/gcp/create-project.md

 ---
-title: Create a New Project
+title: Create a New Project | GCP
+linktitle: Create a New Project
+meta_desc: This page provides an overview of how to create a new Google Cloud (GCP) + Pulumi project.
 weight: 5
 menu:
   getstarted: